-- To bring this policy to the attention of school/trust staff and parents and to ensure that the procedures outlined are put into practice. - To ensure that there are sufficient First Aiders and appointed persons for the school/trust to be able to adhere to this policy. - To ensure that staff receive appropriate support and training. - To ensure that parents are aware of the school/trust's Medical Condition's Policy.
+• To bring this policy to the attention of school/Trust staff and parents and to ensure that the procedures outlined are put into practice.

+- To ensure that there are sufficient First Aiders and appointed persons for the school/Trust to be able to adhere to this policy. - To ensure that staff receive appropriate support and training. - To ensure that parents are aware of the school/Trust's Medical Needs Policy.